safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 ---

 <br>**2) Create Automation**
 <br>Now to create the Automation that will watch the BuildingUpdates Directory for incoming files.
-Navigate to Automations > Build on the side menu bar.
+Navigate to Automations: Build Automation on the side menu bar.
 In the Getting Started dialog that appears when you go to the Automations page for the first time, click on the Build tab and click Create New to start a new Automation.

 By default, Automations starts in guided mode.
 This means that there is already a Trigger node on the canvas but it will still need to be configured.

-Start by selecting the Trigger and a parameter box will appear on the right hand side of the canvas.
+Start by double-clicking the Trigger and a parameter box will appear on the right hand side of the canvas.
 Select Directory modified from the drop-down list as the Trigger for this Automation.

 ![](./Images/Img4.401.Ex1.NewTriggerDialog.png)